 Hiking, climbing and mountaineering demand stamina, strength and balance – especially if you’re tackling high altitudes, all-day treks and unstable terrain.
 Your workout plan should be targeting the muscle groups and fitness you need to power up the mountain.
-The programming at Altitude can help with that.
-During your initial assessment, we encourage you to mention your goal so we can provide you with a custom program catered to mountaineers.
+The membership options and services at Altitude can help with that.

 - Practice incline walking at elevation with a custom weighted mountaineering pack